abitdodgy/words_counted/README.md

 ## Usage

-Pass in a string or a file path, and an optional filter and/or regexp.
+You can use the `Tokenisier` Pass in a string or a file path, and an optional filter and/or regexp.

 ```ruby
 counter = WordsCounted.count(